intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 Parameters:

-* `poolSize`: Int array of length 3.
+* `poolSize`: Length 3.
 Factors by which to downscale (dim1, dim2, dim3).
 Default is (2, 2, 2), which will halve the image in each dimension.
-* `strides`: Int array of length 3.
+* `strides`: Length 3.
 Stride values.
 Default is null, and in this case it will be equal to poolSize.
 * `dimOrdering`: Format of input data.
-Please use 'CHANNEL_FIRST' (dimOrdering='th').
+Only 'th' (Channel First) is supported for now.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**